cloud-elements/devportal/docs/platform-api/instances/index.md

     "cachingEnabled": false
 }
 ```

+### PATCH /instances/{id}

+Update an already existing element instance.

+Use `PATCH /instances/{id}` to update the tags associated with an authenticated instance.
+Updating tags removes any existing tags, so if you want to keep existing tags and add to them, include all of your tags in the JSON body.

+To update tags:

+1. Construct a JSON body that includes the element instance ID and tags.

+    ```json
+    {
+      "id": 764,
+      "tags": [
+        "tag1",
+        "tag2",
+        "tag3"
+      ]
+    }
+    ```

+2. Include the JSON in the body of the following API call, replacing `{id}` with the same element instance ID that you included in the JSON body:

+    ```
+    PATCH /instances/{id}
+    ```

 If you need any support integrating our APIs, please let us know.
 You can [email](mailto:support@cloud-elements.com) or give us a call at +1.866.830.3456.
 We will do our best to get back to you within 24 hours.
 Your success is our success.